calvinudacity/Polycrates/README.md

 1. Open Automator from the Applications folder
 2. Choose Workflow for the type of Document
 3. Drag "Run Shell Script" (under Utilities) from the Actions Menu to the workflow.
+4. Change the shell selector to "/usr/bin/python."
-4. Change the "Pass input" selector to "as arguments."
+5. Change the "Pass input" selector to "as arguments."
-5. Copy and paste the contents of polycrates.pys to replace the default script.
+5. Copy and paste the contents of polycrates.py to replace the default script.
-6. Save and choose Application as the file format.
+6. Save and choose "Application" as the file format.

 ## Windows Installation
 The script depends on pythonwin32 and the ImageMagick library.